• Home |

 Pros

-• Trusted brand by law enforcement agencies
+• Brand is trusted by law enforcement agencies

 • Medium recoil

-• Fast and hard-hitting
+• Fast and hard hitting

 Cons